 allows modification of URL prefixes and suffixes, plus canonical tags for products and categories.

 Rather than that, you can capitalize on speed enhancement, page layout, and rich snippets.
 When you need additional SEO tools, there are various plugins available that include full-stack analysis and tweaking functionality.

 - Improved performance and scalability

 Having undergone many refinements, Magento has had an improved indexer to speed up query performance.
-The indexer works to make regular data updates, including catalogue data, users, prices and store, to improve the overall speed of your online store.
+The indexer works to make regular data updates, including catalog data, users, prices and stores, to improve the overall speed of your online store.